wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.1

 <p class=fip id=p1>
-1.&emsp;A good teacher clarifies his own ideas and strengthens them by teaching them.
+1. A good teacher clarifies his own ideas and strengthens them by teaching them.
 <sup>2</sup>Teacher and pupil are alike in the learning process.
 <sup>3</sup>They are in the same order of learning, and unless they share their lessons conviction will be lacking.
 <sup>4</sup>A good teacher must believe in the ideas he teaches, but he must meet another condition: he must believe in the students to whom he offers the ideas.